Are there any parents out there who feel guilty?

-Sound good??
+Sound good?
 So, drum roll please...

-It contains 6 "P Keys" to help you unlock a way of parenting that is more effortless, less guilt-ridden and overwhelming, and works for you AND your child:
+It's called The Guilty Parent Escape Plan – and it does exactly what it says it does.
+The 6 "P Keys" to help you unlock a way of parenting that is more effortless, joyful, less guilt-ridden and overwhelming, and works for you AND your child:

 For your child: each key helps your child’s brain stay calm so they are more likely to listen and respond to the boundaries you are setting.
 You’ll feel more confident and less guilty about how you handle those tricky moments.